Which crossbreed dogs make the best pets?

 Some dogs are herders.
 Some are hunters.
 Cross the two, and you can end up with very confused offspring, unsure of which instinct to obey.

 The aim of cross breeding is often to create more hypoallergenic animals, usually through putting a Poodle in the mix.
+Check out our recent blog on knowing how to safely breed a dog.

 However, you can also end up with a dog whose coat is a mish-mash and gets horribly matted – a common problem with the popular Golder Retriever/ Poodle cross, the Goldendoodle.